-My beautiful mama clients will benefit a lot by renting one of my maternity gowns as an add on to one of my Maternity Photo packages.
+My beautiful mama clients will benefit a lot of the use of my client closet included in one of my Maternity Photo packages.

 1. I have great taste!!
-So I only own and acquire beautiful dresses that I am sure will look and photograph well.
+So I only own and acquire quality, beautiful dresses that I am sure will look good and photograph well.

 2. I will help you choose the right dress that will compliment your natural beauty and will look great with the background or location.

 3. Maternity gowns for photography are expensive, at least the good ones are.
-By renting one (or two) of mine, you will only be spending a fraction of the cost of a dress you will only be using once anyway.
+By using one (or two) of mine, you will not be spending the cost of a dress that you will only be using once anyway.

-So, If you are booking a Maternity session with Dankerlui Photography, make sure to ask to see the collection of gowns, Let me know if you are interested in renting one (or two) and make an appointment for a fitting.
+So, If you are booking a Maternity session with Dankerlui Photography, make sure to ask to see the collection of gowns.

 On the day of your session I will be there with your gown(s) cleaned, steamed and ready to shoot.

-Send me an email to request my pricing guide!
+Send me an email to request my booking pricing guide!